+I got started on all this "work online" stuff some years ago.
 In those years, I've made mistakes, wasting money on resources that weren't helpful.

-So while I admit that some of the links below are affiliate links (indicated with asterisks (*)), that's because I find them so useful that I can't help but tout them all over.
+But I've found some fantastic resources, too, that I find well worth the investment.
+I find them so worthwhile that I use them and often refer them to others.
+So while I admit that some of the links below are affiliate links (indicated with asterisks (*)), that's because I find them so useful that I can't help but rave about them.
 I assure you that I've skipped plenty a resource I wasn't sure was worth it.

 That said, the below resources are useful to me.
 I use all these things, myself.
 Your mileage may vary.
 (Right now, I'm also focusing on things you pay for, because free resources are pretty easy to find.
 Worthwhile paid ones?
 Not so much.)